tommcgurl/brewbook-ionic/README.md

         + In this case, each brew object contains that formated name so we can use that.
     - We will expose this function on our factory as _getBreweryList_

 2. Create a controller and template
+    - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels.
     - First we create a new folder _layout/breweries_
     - Then create new files for the controller and template
+        - The template will display all of the detials of our current brew. we can use an ng-if directive on values that may not be present, so that we don't show useless labels.

     - The controller
         + should contain a breweries object on it's scope
         + It will call an _activate_ function which will use our new service to get the list of breweries